SGI Air Brake Practice Test: Saskatchewan Knowledge Test Practice 2026

 2. Find a Safe Location: You must bring the vehicle to a complete stop on a level, paved surface free from obstacles or traffic.
 An empty parking lot during off-peak hours can be an excellent option.

-3. Release Parking Brake: Ensure the parking brake is disengaged, allowing the service brakes to function correctly.
+3. Release Parking Brake: Ensure the parking brake is disengaged to allow the service brakes to function correctly.

-4. Gradual Application: With the vehicle in motion at a low speed (under ten mph is advisable), gradually apply the service brakes (foot brake), feeling for a firm and consistent response.
+4. Gradual Application: With the vehicle in motion at a low speed (under 10 mph is advisable), gradually apply the service brakes (foot brake), feeling for a firm, consistent response.

 5. Observe and Listen: As you brake, observe how the vehicle responds.
 There should be no pulling to one side.
-Additionally, listen for any unusual noises like hissing or grinding.
+Additionally, listen for any unusual noises, such as hissing or grinding.

 6. Complete Stop: Bring the vehicle to a complete stop while maintaining control.
-Pay attention to the feel of the brakes and how much pressure is required.
+Pay attention to the feel of the brakes and the amount of pressure required.

 This is not a substitute for proper training.
 Seek professional guidance and refer to your training manual for specific instructions.